kaorun343/vue-youtube-embed/README.md

 Vue.use(VueYouTubeEmbed, { global: false })
 // if you want to install the component globally with a different name Vue.use(VueYouTubeEmbed, { global: true, componentId: "youtube-media" })
+// if you want to start the youtube player library at a later point Vue.use(VueYouTubeEmbed, { defer: Promise.resolve() })
 ```

 ## Usage